mskelton19/mskelton19.github.io/README.md

 # mskelton19.github.io

-My original plan was to create a Lord of the Rings based chance game where the player jumps from div to div, trying to avoid being caught by a randomized selector.
-Each round has a different number of options and different point assignments.
-If you are able to get to the last stage of each round, the next round automatically starts.
+This was my first project as a programmer, three weeks into my General Assembly Web Development Immersive.
+My original plan was to create a Lord of the Rings based chance game where the player can select his own route through different levels.
+To do this, I used Javascript to create game logic that randomized where 'The Eye of Sauron' looked during each phase.
+If you chose the point where the eye was looking, you would lose a life.

-You're given one life at the beginning of the game.
-You can go down to zero (a la Mario) but anything less than that and the game is over.
-Each time you complete a round, you are given an additional life.

-Points are distributed as follows: 1 for the first round, 3 for the second round, and 5 for the third round.
-If you're able to make it all the way through, you're awarded an additional ten points.
+To make sure the player understood where they stand, I created a scoreboard that counted their lives, the round they were on, and their total points.
+Points are awarded as follows, 1 point for avoiding the eye at each point in the first round, 3 points for avoiding the eye at each point in the second round, 5 points for avoiding the eye at each point in the third round, and 10 for successfully winning the game.

-Most of what I did was done with jquery.
-Once I finished the first round and spoke with my instructor, I decided to push the game further than I originally intended.
-This became an issue due to the amount of code.
-There was certainly a better way to write a good amount of the code but I didn't have time to go back and update the JQuery.
-My CSS is simple but goes well with the game.
-HTML was used the least.

-I know I could have gone back and created more efficient code, but given the timing, I wasn't able to do so.
-Additionally, I couldn't get .stop() to work on the divs and was only able to get it to work on the 'start' button.
-Because of this, the game can be cheated if someone is paying attention.
-I also worked to create a modal for the directions but kept hitting bugs.
+As it wasn't readily obvious how to begin, I created a start screen with a start button and a modal to describe the game to the user.
+As the game and my coding evolved, I started implementing additional DOM manipulation to update what the user was seeing on a level to level basis.
+Instead of just receiving an alert saying the user lost the game, I added gifs showing the nazgul catching Frodo.
+I also added one for when you won the game.

+As this was my first attempt at a game via Javascript, there's a lot that could have been done more efficiently.
+The game logic could have used some additional loops to avoid repeating code.
+Additionally, the classes in CSS are in need of an update as they don't efficiently disseminate code throughout the page.

+Ultimately I'm pleased with how it came out.
+I feel that if I broke this down and restarted, I could create much more efficient code using DRY principles.
+While I would love to do that, I believe my programming skills have progressed to a point that I would like to tackle bigger challenges.
+The Eye of Sauron may receive some additional updates, but for all intents and purposes, it is complete.

 https://mskelton19.github.io/